jexxa-projects/JexxaTutorials/BookStore/README.md

 First we map the functionality of the application to DDD patterns

-*   `Aggregate:` Elements that change over time and include our business logic
+*   `Aggregate:` Elements that have a life-cycle and change over time and include our business logic
     *   `Book` which manages available copies of a book.

 *   `ValueObject:` Elements that represent a state and are immutable